 Resident aliens can claim the same deductions as U.S. citizens and use a Form 1040, 1040A, or 1040EZ to file a U.S. federal income tax return (more information from the IRS).
-Resident aliens may be able to claim personal exemptions for dependents and a spouse, claim itemized deductions or a standard deduction ($9,300 in 2016), and receive some of the same tax credits as U.S. citizens.
-These can all help lower your taxable income for the year.
+Resident aliens receive some of the same tax credits as U.S. citizens, which can help lower your taxable income for the year.

 To be considered a nonresident alien for tax purposes, you can’t have a green card nor can you pass the substantial presence test mentioned above.

-As a nonresident alien, you’ll file a U.S. federal income tax return using form 1040NR or 1040NR-EZ.
-You may not be able to take the standard deduction (students and business apprentices from India are an exception), but you might be able to offset your income with a personal exemption worth $4,050 in 2016.
+As a nonresident alien, you’ll file a U.S. federal income tax return using Form 1040NR or 1040NR-EZ.
+You may not be able to take the standard deduction (students and business apprentices from India are an exception).

-Remember: the rules for personal exemptions and deductions can vary for nonresident aliens depending on the tax treaties between your home country and the U.S.
+Remember: the rules for deductions can vary for nonresident aliens depending on the tax treaties between your home country and the U.S.